Tag Archive for: Maieutics

 Tickets cost €2, and the drawing will take place on October 30.

-In Nîmes, the CNESF Crocodiles are supporting the League Against Cancer
+In Nîmes, the CNESF “Crocodiles” are getting involved with the League Against Cancer

-“Les Chauves d’Octobre Rose” Campaign in partnership with the Medical Corps
+"Les Chauves d’Octobre Rose" Campaign in partnership with Corpo Médecine

 Starting on October 1, the CNESF joined forces with the CCC (Corpo Carabins Crocodiles) to carry out the “Les Chauves d’Octobre Rose” campaign.

-The goal is twofold: to collect financial donations for the League Against Cancer, as well as in-kind donations in the form of long strands of hair for the organization Fake Hair Don’t Care.
+The goal is twofold: to collect financial donations for the Ligue contre le Cancer, as well as in-kind donations in the form of long strands of hair for the organization Fake Hair Don’t Care.
 The latter will use the strands to make wigs for patients undergoing chemotherapy.

 Excerpt from the Corpo Carabin Crocodiles’ stories about the “Shaved Heads” operation in collaboration with the CNESF

-No fewer than 8 volunteers agreed to get their hair cut on campus, raising over 420 euros for the League!
+No fewer than 8 volunteers agreed to have their hair cut on campus, raising more than 420 euros for the League!

 Awareness and Prevention on Social Media

-In addition to this event, the CNESF posted several prevention-related messages on social media.
-To reach as many people as possible, informational posters were published, along with a questionnaire from the League on breast cancer screening.
+Alongside this event, the CNESF posted several prevention-related messages on social media.
+To raise awareness among as many people as possible, informational posters were published, along with a questionnaire from the League on breast cancer screening.
 Feel free to test your knowledge—there are prizes to be won:

 View this post on Instagram